Military Academy of Troop Officers Commander in Chief Hugo Rafael Chávez Frías

 The Military Academy of Troop Officers Commander in Chief Hugo Rafael Chávez Frías (in Spanish Academia Militar de Oficiales de Tropa Comandante en Jefe Hugo Rafael Chávez Frías), is a military academy to train officers of the National Bolivarian Armed Forces of Venezuela within basic command echelons.
 It is also one of the two youngest component academies of the Bolivarian Military University of Venezuela, opened on June 1, 2012.
-Unlike the rest of the academies, the TOMC is a joint service academy, only serving experienced corporals and junior ranked NCOs with a potential to become officers of the Armed Forces.
+Unlike the rest of the academies, the AMOTCH is a joint service academy, only serving experienced corporals and junior ranked NCOs with a potential to become officers of the Armed Forces.
 Also, up until 2019 it had a three year study term instead of the four of the other academies.

 History

 The youngest service academy in northern Latin America was established by the late President Hugo Chávez, in his duty as Commander in Chief of the National Armed Forces, thru Ministry Decree 022797 of the Ministry of Defense in June 2012 as a training institution for the commissioning of officers from the ranks of the rising number of experienced non-commissioned officers and enlisted personnel of the National Bolivarian Armed Forces of Venezuela.
 In 2019, the College was granted his honorific in memory of its founder.

 In 2013, what was then the Troop Officers' School became the Troop Officers Academy, which moved from Fort Tiuna to its current facilities in Santa Teresa del Tuy, Miranda, which were built to house its growing student population.